kathleendiep/LULUSPAWS-Community-SwiftUI/PRESENTATION rev.md

                 - now that the user is created, let's sign in.
             Firebase requires a collection & document id in order to save user login data.
 The challenge was making sure to set up and organize the collection with the correct unique document id.

 ### User Profile
-- 🎥: Home Page > Show the profile > Edit >  then cut to the new profile with user info
+- 🎥: 20 seconds: Home Page > Show the profile > Edit >  then cut to the new profile with user info
 - From there a user will be able to edit their profile based on the User model that I set up in the viewmodel.
                 - I took on challenge to read through learn and implement SDWebImageSwiftUI - this framework allows the user to upload photos from their iphone.

 ### User Posts
-- 🎥: Show Profile & highlight adding posts
+- 🎥: 29 seconds Show Profile & highlight adding posts
 - Another feature, is that a user can share posts.
 - Representing relationship between Users, Post, and Profile was a challenge, but I solved it by:
     - including a function that follows: